 “Isko Spiti k baare mein sab pata hai yaar, aur iski geography toh mere se bhi acchi hai”, (He knows everything about Spiti and his geography is far better than mine) Murli’s excitement knew no bounds.

-By that time, Riju and Ilisha had already started chitchatting with Singye, our new Spitian friend, an eleven-year-old chap who was all set to become our guide for the rest of the day.
-Arnab and I were still in awe, trying to digest the lunch with the breath of fresh air that Singye had brought into the tiny hotel room of Le Karze.
+By that time, Riju and Ilisha had already started chitchatting with Singye – our new Spitian friend, an eleven-year-old chap who was all set to become our guide for the rest of the day.
+Arnab and I were still in awe, trying to digest the lunch with the breath of fresh air that Singye had brought into the tiny room of Le Karze.

-Singye, in no time, opened up as if he was just waiting to tell us all that he knows about his land, his religion and life.
+Singye, in no time, opened up as if he was just waiting to enlighten us with all that he knows about his land, his religion, and life.
 A boy studying in the 7th standard (that’s actually a higher grade considering his age), who has no access to the internet, knew much more about the history and geography of India than all 5 of us!

-In the meanwhile, we decided how to fit Singye in our car, and Ashok Bhaiya, the one in-charge of driving us to Kibber, was skeptic about taking him.
+In the meanwhile, we decided how to fit Singye in our car, and Ashok Bhaiya, the one in charge of driving us to Kibber, was skeptical about taking him.
 “Iski mummy isko dhundne ayegi, aur phir mujhe pareshaani hogi,” (His mother will come to look for him and I’ll be in trouble) he said in a concerned voice.
-We told him that his mother already knew that he’s with us and after a little hassle, Ashok Bhaiya finally was convinced.
+We told him that his mother already knew that he was with us and after a little hassle, Ashok Bhaiya finally was convinced.